Using the Amazon Redshift Data API to interact with Amazon Redshift clusters

 In this post, we introduced you to the newly launched Amazon Redshift Data API.
 We also demonstrated how to use the Data API from the Amazon Redshift CLI and Python using the AWS SDK.
 We also provided best practices for using the Data API.

 To learn more, see Using the Amazon Redshift Data API or visit the Data API GitHub repository for code examples.
+For serverless, refer to Use the Amazon Redshift Data API to interact with Amazon Redshift Serverless.

 About the Authors